| VERB + INFINITIVE |

 I began planning my trip last week.)

-² See Meaning change
+² See Meaning differs

 ³ used (a former habit) — the tense is limited to past